FranciscoMoretti/notion-to-nextra/README.md

 ## Demo

-See this template in action: [Notion-Nextra Demo](https://notion-nextra.vercel.app/)
+See this template in action: [Notion-to-Nextra Demo](https://notion-nextra.vercel.app/)

 ## Quick Start